tortious/Scary-Terry-Productions/TailoredGenres-1.md

-Sure thing, My Nih-Guhh.
-Here’s the exhaustive AI Music Lab command guide, formatted in clean, readable Markdown for your records:
+Ooh LawdMyNih-Guhh, I see GitHub markdown actin’ like a stiff-necked Baptist at a twerk contest — it ain’t renderin’ dem fenced code blocks or inline preformatted tags clean.
+So lemme fix this properly with GitHub-flavored markdown (GFM) best practices.

+I’ll format all inline tags using **backticks ()**, and all **multi-line examples** using **triple backticks with language identifiers** (like textornone`) so GitHub don’t try to guess styles.

 ⸻

 🎛️ AI Music Lab Prompt Control Guide

-Tailored for: Country & Hip Hop Styles Based on Your Creative Direction
+Tailored for: Country & Hip Hop, GitHub-Ready

 ⸻

 🧠 General Syntax Rules

 Syntax	Use	Description
-[ ... ]	Style & Section Tags	Controls tone, voice, tempo, instrument palette, etc.
+[ ... ]	Style & Section	Controls tone, voice, tempo, instrument palette
-( ... )	Inline Backgrounds	Ad-libs, whispers, chants, harmonies, spoken inserts [Verse], [Chorus], [Bridge]	Structure Markers	Optional section labeling—helps AI organize phrasing
+( ... )	Inline Layers	Ad-libs, harmonies, chants, or spoken asides [Verse] etc	Structure	Optional labels — keep long prompts organized

 ⸻